lalamove/challenge/mobile.md

 * ### iOS Engineer
 	- Storyboard or XIB is not allowed (Create UI with code only)
-	- Use the latest version of Swift
+	- Must write in the latest Swift version

 * ### Android Engineer
-	- Project must compile in Android Studio and Gradle
+	- Project must compile `./gradlew build`
-	- Support multi pane layout in tablet *landscape* (For simplicity use XML based fragments)

 ## Wireframe
 *For reference only, you can be creative with design and UI/UX features.*